bentoml/BentoML/docs/source/concepts/model.rst

 .. note::

-    The ``load_model`` method is used here only for testing and advanced customizations.
+    The :code:`load_model` method is only here for testing and advanced customizations.
-    For general model serving use cases, use Runners for running model inference.
-See the :ref:`concepts/model:Use model Runners` section below to learn more.
+    For general model serving use cases, use Runner for running model inference.
+See the :ref:`concepts/model:Using Model Runner` section below to learn more.

-For retrieving model information and accessing the ``to_runner`` API, use the ``get`` method:
+For retrieving the model metadata or custom objects, use the :code:`get` method:

 .. code:: python